 Aesthetic Appeal of Mulch

 Many areas of our lawns are too challenging to irrigate or mow, which is where mulch comes in.
-Mulch provides clear definition lines between your grass and garden beds.
-It also contributes to your landscape’s overall well-maintained appearance and subtly directs attention to your plants, trees, and shrubs.
+Mulch provides clear, defining lines between your grass and garden beds.
+It also contributes to your landscape’s overall appearance and subtly directs attention to your plants, trees, and shrubs.

 Types of Mulch

 Generally speaking, larger mulch decomposes at a slower rate, meaning you may be able to wait a little longer between replenishment.
-And bark mulches tend to last longer than shredded wood.
-But, you can’t go wrong with any of the mulches we offer at Gaston, although some do better in certain placements than others.
+For example, bark mulches tend to last longer than shredded wood.
+But, you can’t go wrong with any of the mulches we offer at GMAS, although some do better in certain placements than others.

 Wood chips are durable, perform well in high-traffic areas, and repel bug infestations.
 They also do well around trees and shrubs and in larger areas of your landscape.